Taliban - EP 1

 As the United States under the Obama administration decided to engage in negotiations with the Taliban in 2010, two parallel series of meetings were facilitated; one by the Germans in Munich and the other by the Qataris in Doha.
 Moves to open a Taliban office in Qatar, exchanges of prisoners by the Taliban with Afghanistan, Pakistan, and of Guantanamo prisoners held by the United States appeared to advance talks, as the Taliban indicated an initial openness to power-sharing in Afghanistan.

 UNSCR 2082, adopted on 17 December 2012, allowed for temporary exemptions that would make it easier for listed Taliban individuals (many of whom live outside Afghanistan) to travel to participate in peace and reconciliation talks.
 The Afghan government pressed for even greater flexibility to approve exemptions and allow additional time for consideration of listing/de-listing decisions in order to facilitate greater Afghan ownership of the peace process.
-Travel sanctions in particular was an important instrument in the incipient reconciliation process, although there were numerous reports of evasion.
+Travel sanctions exemptions, in particular, were an important instrument in the incipient reconciliation process, although there were numerous reports of evasion.

 While at the peak of the negotiations in 2011 and 2012 there were up to 12 different indirect channels of communication between the United States and the Taliban, the peace process did not advance further at that stage.
 In 2013, there were important setbacks: increased levels of violence against military and civilians (to levels not seen since 2010) and the Taliban’s public declaration in August 2013 that it would not participate in 2014 elections and would continue to wage war.
 The group made intensive efforts to disrupt the presidential elections, including assassination of candidates, and the frequency of armed attacks increased substantially in the period leading up to and immediately after the elections.

 While there was no appreciable territorial gain (or loss) by the Taliban, according to the 2015 Monitoring Team report, the continued flow of revenue from the Taliban’s longstanding association with criminal networks, including narco-traffickers, remained a challenge to the fragile security situation in Afghanistan.
-The arms embargo was of limited utility, as most arms remain available to the Taliban within Afghanistan, where a violent insurgency with the presence of Foreign Terrorist Fighters (FTFs) continued to take place.
+The arms embargo was of limited utility, as most arms remained available to the Taliban within Afghanistan, where a violent insurgency with the presence of Foreign Terrorist Fighters (FTFs) continued to take place.

 On 7 July 2015, a new round of peace-talks began with the participation of China, Pakistan, and the United States, an initiative that proved to be divisive within the Taliban.
-Taliban leader, Mullah Omar, was declared dead by Afghanistan on 29 July 2015, after a statement supporting peace talks attributed to Omar was denounced by one of the factions within Taliban, which opposed the negotiation, by arguing that the leader had been dead since 2013.
+Taliban leader, Mullah Omar, was declared dead by Afghanistan on 29 July 2015, after a statement supporting peace talks attributed to Omar was denounced by one of the factions within the Taliban, which opposed the negotiation, by arguing that the leader had been dead since 2013.
 Talks were suspended after the announcement, as the new Taliban leader Mullah Mansour rejected direct negotiations with the government (but allowed the Taliban political commission in Doha to pursue negotiations “in their own capacity”).

-UNSCR 2255, adopted on 22 December 2015, emphasized the threat posed by Improvised Explosive Devices (IEDs) to peace in Afghanistan and decided states should enhance vigilance over their nationals and individuals under their jurisdiction who engage with materials relevant to their production.
+UNSCR 2255, adopted on 22 December 2015, emphasized the threat to peace posed by Improvised Explosive Devices (IEDs) in Afghanistan and decided states should enhance vigilance over their nationals and individuals under their jurisdiction who engage with materials relevant to their production.
 It also specified that the use of proceeds derived from crimes, including the illicit cultivation, production and trafficking of narcotic drugs originating in and transiting through Afghanistan and trafficking of precursors into Afghanistan, travel of listed individuals, provision of Internet hosting or related services, and ransom payments were also subject to the sanction measures.

-While peace negotiations with the Taliban had made little progress, the national unity government reached an agreement with Hezb-i-Islami militant group on 18 May 2016, whose leader Gulbuddin Hekmatyar had been designated for sanctions (in the 1267/1989 sanctions regime) in 2003.
+While peace negotiations with the Taliban had made little progress, the national unity government reached an agreement with the Hezb-i-Islami militant group on 18 May 2016, whose leader Gulbuddin Hekmatyar had been designated for sanctions (in the 1267/1989 sanctions regime) in 2003.
 At the time, Hekmatyar was under financial pressure due to the implementation of UN and US sanctions in Pakistan, Iran, and Turkey.
-The deal was formally signed in September 2016 and the militant, once called the “butcher of Kabul,” was delisted on 3 February 2017.
+The deal was formally signed in September 2016 and Hekmatyar, once called the “butcher of Kabul,” was delisted on 3 February 2017.

-Following the death of Taliban leader Mullah Mansour in May 2016 by a US drone strike, the group appointed Haibattulah Akhhundzada to the position.
-While the new leader was questioned over his capacity to lead the fractured Taliban, the group has largely maintained its military capabilities and funding.
+Following the death of Taliban leader Mullah Mansour in May 2016 by a US drone strike, the group appointed Haibattulah Akhhundzada to the leadership position.
+While the new leader was questioned over his capacity to lead the fractured Taliban, the group largely maintained its military capabilities and funding.
 The Taliban continued to have a diverse revenue stream, generated primarily from narcotics, mining, extortion, ransom payments, and external donations, with the Taliban’s involvement with the narcotics economy accounting for up to 50% of the group’s revenue.
 The Taliban also continued to obtain new weapons and military technology, and remained militarily active in the country.

 In February 2018 Ashraf Ghani, the President of Afghanistan, extended an offer of peace talks with the Taliban, suggesting the group could be recognized as a political party if it rejected the use of violence and engaged in negotiations.
 The Taliban remained reluctant to negotiate, although there may have been internal debates on the issue.
 In June 2018, the Afghan government and the Taliban agreed on a cease-fire over the three-day Eid al-Fitr festival.
 The truce was respected and widely welcomed in the country, but a suggestion to extend it indefinitely was rejected by the Taliban.